mahanzavari/MahBot/README.md

 ```

 3. Using the Chatbot:
+   - Register/Login to your account
+   - Select your preferred AI model from the dropdown
    - Click "New Chat" to start a new conversation
-   - Toggle between local and API mode using the switch
-   - If using API mode, you'll be prompted to enter your API key
-   - Type messages in the input box and press Enter or click Send
+   - Type your legal questions in the input box
-   - Upload images using the image upload button
+   - Upload relevant documents/images using the upload button
-   - View chat history in the sidebar
+   - View and manage your chat history in the sidebar
+   - Toggle between dark and light themes using the theme button

-## API Mode
+## Model Information

-When using API mode, you'll need to provide an API key.
-The application currently supports the OpenAI API.
-Your API key is stored locally in your browser and is never sent to any server other than the API provider.
+### GEMMA Models
+- **Gemma 2B**: A lightweight model suitable for quick responses
+- **Gemma 3 4B IT Q6_K**: A more powerful model with improved performance

+### PHI Models
+- **Phi-3**: Microsoft's latest model optimized for legal and technical content

 ## Project Structure

 ```
 .
 ├── app.py              # Flask backend
+├── models.py           # Database models
+├── config.py           # Configuration settings
+├── auth.py            # Authentication routes
 ├── requirements.txt    # Python dependencies
 ├── static/
 │   ├── css/